The Seven Grains: Brown rice, benefits and simple recipes

 Step 2:

-After soaking time, rinse the rice and put it in the pressure cooker/saucepan, or rice cooker.
+After soaking, rinse the rice and put it in the pressure cooker/saucepan, or rice cooker.

 To add more nutrients and taste, I add a small piece of kombu seaweed, a dried shiitake mushroom, and one umeboshi plum to the rice.